Learn About LIHEAP in Hawaii

 Utility assistance can be provided to eligible families once per year.
 For this program, each year begins on October 1st and ends on September 30th of the following year.
 The program runs year round, but funding is limited with new funding available during the winter and summer seasons.

-What are the Hawaii LIHEAP eligibility Guidelines?
+What are the Hawaii LIHEAP requirements?

 Before you apply for LIHEAP in Hawaii, it is important to familiarize yourself with the eligibility requirements that must be met in order to qualify for benefits.
 In doing so, you may be verify whether or not you and your household may be eligible to receive assistance from the program.
 In order to qualify for LIHEAP in Hawaii, you and each member of your household must be a resident of one of the islands and must be either a United States citizen or a lawful permanent resident.